DynamoDB + AWS CDK - The Ultimate Guide w/ Examples

 Step 4 - Creating Global Tables using AWS CDK

-DynamoDB Global Tables play a vital role in disaster recovery.
+DynamoDB Global Tables play a vital role in disaster recovery and provide multi-region redundancy.
 With AWS CDK, you can easily configure Global Tables.
-The below code examples shows the minimum configuration you need to create Global Tables in 3 different regions.
+The below code examples show the minimum configuration you need to create Global Tables in 3 different regions.

 Step 5 - DynamoDB Table Encryption using AWS CDK